-If the law ever loosens up or you’re visiting a D-8 THC friendly state, you can always order Mr. Hemp Flower’s vegan, sugar-free Delta-8 THC Gummies.
+If the law ever loosens up, you can always order Mr. Hemp Flower’s vegan, sugar-free delta 8 THC gummies.

-As of this writing, Delta-8 is NOT legal to buy in Delaware.
+Delta 8 THC is not legal to buy in Delaware.
 The Diamond State prohibits the sale of tetrahydrocannabinol products that haven’t been approved by the FDA.
-Residents of Delaware should avoid buying hemp-derived D-8 products until the law potentially changes.
+Residents of Delaware should avoid buying hemp-derived D8 products until the law potentially changes.

 Be Sure to Check Out:

 Is Delta-8 still legal to buy in Delaware?